alpha-nero1/CrackingTheCodingInterview/README.md

 - 16.7 Crazy way to find the max number without any if else.
 - 16.8 Convert an integer to the english spelling.
 - 16.15 real show of prowess with JS closures.
+- 16.19 pond counter! knocked it out of the park!